-Dece ember 31, 2017 Stock Price Volatility Risk-Free Interest Rate Note Conversion Price Discount Rate ket Price of nmon Stock Compound embedded derivative with the 2013 8.00% Notes 78% 1.4% \$ 0.73 27% \$ 1.31 Compound embedded derivative with the Loan Agreement with Thermo 40% - 77% 2.2% \$ 0.73 27% \$ 1.31
+Stock Price Volatility Risk-Free Interest Rate Note Conversion Price Discount Rate ket Price of nmon Stock Compound embedded derivative with the 2013 8.00% Notes 78% 1.4% \$ 0.73 27% \$ 1.31 Compound embedded derivative with the Loan Agreement with Thermo 40% - 77% 2.2% \$ 0.73 27% \$ 1.31

 Fluctuation in the Company's stock price is the primary driver for the changes in the derivative valuations during each reporting period.
-The Company's stock price decreased 47% from December 31, 2017 to March 31, 2018.
-As the stock price decreases approaching the current conversion price for each of the related derivative instruments, the value to the holder of the instrument generally decreases, thereby decreasing the liability on the Company's condensed consolidated balance sheets.
-These valuations are sensitive to the weighting applied to each of the simulated values.
+As the stock price decreases, the value to the holder of the instrument generally decreases, thereby decreasing the liability on the Company's condensed consolidated balance sheets.
 Additionally, stock price volatility is one of the significant unobservable inputs used in the fair value measurement of each of the Company's derivative instruments.
 The simulated fair value of these liabilities is sensitive to changes in the expected volatility of the Company's stock price.
 Increases in expected volatility would generally result in a higher fair value measurement.

 Probability of a change of control is another significant unobservable input used in the fair value measurement of the Company's derivative instruments.
 Subject to certain restrictions in each indenture, the Company's debt instruments contain certain provisions whereby holders may require the Company to purchase all or any portion of the convertible debt instrument upon a change of control.
 A change of control will occur upon certain changes in the ownership of the Company or certain events relating to the trading of the Company's common stock.
-The simulated fair value of the derivative liabilities above is sensitive to changes in the assumed probabilities of a change of control.
-Decreases in the assumed probability of a change of control would generally result in a lower fair value measurement.
+The simulated fair value of the derivative liabilities above is sensitive to changes in the assumed probabilities of a change of control generally result in a higher fair value measurement.